holtgrewe/tracdox/trac-sphinx/source/Tutorial/FragmentStore.rst

 .. includefrags:: core/demos/tutorial/store/store_access_aligned_reads.cpp
    :fragment: typedefs

-Now we want to extract and output the alignments from the :dox:`FragmentStore#alignedReadStore alignedReadStore` at position 140,144,...,156.
+Now we want to extract and output the alignments from the :dox:`FragmentStore::alignedReadStore alignedReadStore` at position 140,144,...,156.
 First we store a reference of the alignedRead in ar as we need to access it multiple times.
 The read sequence is neither stored in the readStore or alignedReadStore as many short sequences can more efficiently be stored in a separate :dox:`StringSet` like the readSeqStore.
 We copy the read sequence into a local variable (defined outside the loop to save allocations/deallocations) as we need to compute the reverse-complement for reads that align to the reverse strand.